Luk45135/Mail2CheckMk/README.md

 Use a template or create your own service config file in `./config/services/~Your config file~.cfg`.

 # Usage

+Add the path of `mail2checkmk.sh` to checkmk as a localcheck.

+# Debugging

+Mail2CheckMk is built with user-serviceability in mind.
+Everything is saved in easy to read and override txt files.

+The service files (whats being sent to checkmk) are in `service-files/`.

+The emails are in `plaintext-emails/` and the emails that are not recognized as having a check are in `plaintext-emails/without-service/`.

 To manually run this script for debugging purposes you can either:

 Enter the venv.